Arundelain/a4-arundelain-kRoyer/README.md

-# a4-arundelain-kRoyer
+# Play Spinner by Karen Royer
+This is a work in progress.
-a spinner - please click with your mouse to draw
+click on you mouse button to draw